Simple minds – competition of parallel neural filters in behaviour selection of Drosophila

 3. Whole brain activity recording

-We capitalise on our expertise in functional imaging and previous discoveries of hunger and sleep gates as well as their synaptic and network substrates.
+We capitalise on our expertise in functional imaging and previous discoveries of hunger and sleep gates, as well as their synaptic and network substrates.

 Remote Control Experiment

 Finally, we will remote control competing parallel filters to test whether sensory permeability can switch the animal’s state between an ego- and an allocentric-like world view.
-We will also examine whether depression-like states related to learnt helplessness will favour an egocentric filter setting.
+We will also explore whether depression-like states related to learnt helplessness will favour an egocentric filter setting.

 Conclusion